Skip to main content

 Bone density peaks before most people start thinking about it.
 Which combination of VDR/COL1A1/ESR1/LRP5 variants you carry decides whether default activity preserves what you've built or whether more deliberate loading and nutrient strategy is the missing piece — and the window for the strongest intervention is earlier than it feels.

 Bone Density Support Need is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the athletic performance spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →